halo/macosvpn/README.md

     sudo macosvpn create --l2tp Atlantic --endpoint atlantic.example.com --username Alice --password p4ssw0rd --shared-secret s3same

 Replace `--l2tp` with `--cisco` to create a Cisco IPSec instead.
 A Cisco IPSec groupname can be specified with `--groupname`.

+When creating an L2TP service, you can add the `--split` flag to **not** force all traffic over VPN.

 By default, enables the option "Send all traffic over VPN connection", also known as wildcard routing.
 To disable this option, include the `--split`